keystonejs/keystone/docs/guides/intro-to-graphql.md

 ### createUsers

-Creates multiple users.
+Creates multiple `Users`.
 Parameters are the same as `createUser` except the data parameter should be an array of objects.

 #### Usage